Optimal Transmission Switching and Busbar Splitting in Hybrid AC/DC Grids: Introduction and motivation

-Therefore, the model proposed in this paper constitutes the mathematical basis for such optimization tools.
-By performing Optimal Transmission Switching (OTS) and/or Busbar Splitting (BS) on both AC and DC substations of a power system for the first time, the optimal grid topology is determined minimizing the total generation cost, or redispatch cost, while accounting for the physical constraints of the hybrid AC/DC grid as a whole.
-Furthermore, a range of relaxations and approximations are developed and implemented for a complete analysis of feasibility, optimality, and tractability.
+Remedial actions are an alternative, inexpensive congestion management measure.
+For example, 16 European Transmission System Operators (TSOs) use a day-ahead capacity calculation methodology~\cite{nrao} aimed at maximizing the available transfer capacity in their grid.
+However, this methodology is still in its development phase, and the additional benefits of remedial actions for hybrid AC/DC grids have not been fully quantified yet, due to the lack of appropriate tools.
+In addition,~\cite{nrao} relies mainly on well-known remedial actions on the borders between existing market zones, without considering the power flows introduced in the system by new HVDC grids.
+Evaluating the potential of new remedial actions is critical to ensure an efficient integration of such grids in the power system, maximizing their power transfer while minimizing congestion.
+Therefore, the \textit{main contribution} of this paper is to propose a model representing the mathematical basis for advanced future grid topology optimization tools.
+By performing Optimal Transmission Switching (OTS) or Busbar Splitting (BS) on both AC and DC substations of a power system for the first time, the optimal grid topology is determined, minimizing the total generation cost, or redispatch cost, while accounting for the physical constraints of the hybrid AC/DC grid as a whole.
+Furthermore, multiple relaxations and approximations are developed and implemented for a complete analysis of feasibility, optimality, and tractability.

-System operators can utilize the developed OTS / BS models in the operational context, or as part of cost-benefit analysis methods to compare grid topologies with varying substation configurations.
+The developed grid topology optimization model can be utilized in the operational context, or as part of cost-benefit analysis methods to compare grid topologies with varying substation configurations.
 Especially in the context of offshore MTDC grids, the developed models will be crucial to optimizing the system's topology from the planning and operational point of view.